2KAbhishek/termim.nvim/README.md

 ## ✨ Features

-- Cleans up the terminal UI
+- Cleans up unnecessary clutter from terminal UI
 - Auto closes terminal once process exits
 - Terminals do not mess with your buffer list
-- Handy commands to access Fullscreen and Split terminals
+- Handy commands to access full screen and split terminals
 - Extend commands easily with any program of your choice

 ## ⚡ Setup